Ten-Day War: 27 June 1991

 Further JNA troop movements took place in the early hours of 27 June.
 A unit of the JNA's 306th Anti-Aircraft Regiment, based in Karlovac, Croatia, crossed the Slovenian border at Metlika.
-A few hours later, a column of tanks and armoured personnel carriers of the JNA 1st Armoured Brigade left their barracks at Vrhnika near the Slovenian capital Ljubljana, heading for the airport at Brnik.
+A few hours later, a column of tanks and armoured personnel carriers of the JNA 1st Armoured Brigade left their barracks at Vrhnika near Ljubljana, heading for the airport at Brnik.
 They arrived a few hours later and took control of the facilities.
 As the JNA was the federal army, its forces were customarily deployed in various places within the federal republics including Slovenia.
 To the east, JNA units left Maribor heading for the nearby border crossing at Šentilj and the border town of Dravograd further west.
 The Yugoslav Air Force aircraft dropped leaflets over various parts of Slovenia bearing the messages "We invite you to peace and cooperation!" and "All resistance will be crushed."

 In the early hours of 27 June the Slovenian leadership was told of the movements of the JNA.
 The military leadership of the Fifth Military District, which included Slovenia, was in telephone contact with Slovenian president Milan Kučan, telling him that the troops' mission was limited to taking over the border crossings and airport.
 A meeting of the Slovene presidency was hastily convened at which Kučan and the rest of the members decided on armed resistance.